meysius/docs/Algorithm Interview/README.md

 # Prefix Tree (Trie)
-This tree is used for storing a set of strings:
+Trie is a data structure for storing a set of strings.
 ```
         root
          |